MSCI-Dataset/Images/README.md

 MSCI Dataset is crack image database which contains crack images with diferent length, width, pattern, and strucutre.

-GroundTruth labels will be uploaded soon...
+The original 500 RGB images along with GroundTruth labels are uploaded.